Jacobian algebras with periodic module category and exponential growth: Proof of the results

 Let $f, g: Q_1(\TT)\to Q_1(\TT)$ be functions as in Remark \ref{quivers} part 2).
 Let $I$ be the ideal in $A$ generated by the relations $\alpha f(\alpha)$ for every arrow $\alpha$ in $Q_1(\TT)$ and consider the quotient $A'=A/I$.
 It is clear that this quotient is a string algebra.

-To prove that $A'$ is an algebra of exponential growth it is enough to prove that $A'$ admits two bands $\xi$ and $\eta$ such that any arbitrary combination of them is again a band.
+To prove that $A'$ is an algebra of exponential growth we use the the argument as in the case of a sphere with 5 puncture, then it is enough to prove that $A'$ admits two bands $\xi$ and $\eta$ such that any arbitrary combination of them is again a band.

-Consider $\alpha:i\to j$ an arrow of the quiver $Q(\TT)$, we denote by $\TT_{\alpha}$ the following piece of the triangulation $\TT$.
+Consider an arrow $\alpha:i\to j$ of the quiver $Q(\TT)$, we denote by $\TT_{\alpha}$ the following piece of the triangulation $\TT$.
 The vertices of $\alpha$ are two arcs of a triangle $\triangle_\alpha$ of $\TT$, and if $q$ and $p$ are the endpoints of the remaining arc of this triangle, we let $\TT_{\alpha}$ the set of arcs of $\TT$ that have $q$ or $p$ as one of its endpoints.
 We observe that the arc with endpoints $p$ and $q$ is a side of exactly two triangles, one of them is the triangle $\triangle_\alpha$ and we denote by $\triangle_\delta$ the other one.
 In Figure \ref{triangulation}, we show the piece of triangulation $\TT_\alpha$.

-Denote by $\alpha\gamma\delta$ the 3-cycle arising from the triangle $\triangle_\alpha$.
-Surrounding the puncture $p$, there is a cycle $w(p)$ starting at $i$ which is denoted by
+Denote by $\alpha\gamma\beta$ the 3-cycle arising from the triangle $\triangle_\alpha$.
+Surrounding the puncture $q$, there is a cycle $w(q)$ starting at $j$ which is denoted by

-and surrounding $q$ there is a cycle $w(q)$ starting at $j$ which is denoted by
+and surrounding $p$ there is a cycle $w(p)$ starting at $i$ which is denoted by